|

 urban avenue, Artery Sunwork consists again of an anchoring stone

-by a stainless steel gnomon.
-The shadow of the gnomon, as it touches
+surmounted by a stainless steel gnomon.
+The shadow of the gnomon,

-a precisely demarcated face of the bronze element, indicates solstices
+as it touches a precisely demarcated face of the bronze element,

-and equinox.
-The sculpture thus carries a consciousness of the relationships
+indicates solstices and equinox.
+The sculpture thus carries a consciousness

 WORKS ON PAPER